ktonon/two-medium-model/README.md

 # Predictions

-The Two-Medium Model makes several testable predictions that differ from mainstream expectations.
-A few of the most direct are:
+Although 2MM is not yet defined mathematically, it does make several qualitative predictions that differ from standard interpretations and could, in principle, be tested.
+These predictions arise directly from the model’s internal mechanisms: wave breaking, LCM/GCM interactions, particle structure, and the matter-creation/destruction cycle.

 1. **A 12-hour diurnal variation in high-energy particle events** (a modern aether test based on LCM bow/wake asymmetry)
 2. **Hydrogen creation inside planets**, with rates increasing exponentially with planetary mass